paul0x7CF/Uni-dse-project/README.md

 # Where will feedback and grades/points be published?

-We will support you by publishing feedback (here, in this repository) and grades/points (on Moodle) during the semester.
+We will support you by publishing feedback (here, in this repository) and grades/points (on Moodle) on your team's semester project during the semester.
 The latter will use the DSE Moodle course grade book.
 The former uses GitLab's Milestone features.
 Use the left menu bar on the GitLab repository website to access your feedback.
 Choose: **Issues > Milestones**

 # Which functions should not be used?